 Welcome to Observium users

 LibreNMS is a fork of Observium.
-The reason for the fork is nothing to do with Observium's move to community vs. paid versions.
+The reason for the fork has nothing to do with Observium's move to community vs. paid versions.
 It is simply that we have different priorities and values to the Observium development team.
 We decided to fork (reluctantly) because we like using Observium, but we want to collaborate on a community-based project with like-minded IT professionals.
 See README.md and the references there for more information about the kind of community we're trying to promote.

 LibreNMS was forked from the last GPL-licensed version of Observium.